Constipation

 What is constipation?

-Constipation is defined as1 having fewer than three bowel movements in a week.
+Constipation can be an uncomfortable condition.
+However, because it affects millions of people each year, it’s a topic that shouldn’t be ignored.
+Constipation is defined as[1] having fewer than three bowel movements in a week.
 In reality, however, everyone’s bowel habits are different.
 Some people have multiple bowel movements per day.
 For them, constipation could mean having a bowel movement only once a day.
 Others may expect to have just one or two bowel movements a week.

 Chronic constipation